SpektraSystems/AZ-900/technical_deep_dive/Module3:_Understand_security,_privacy,_compliance,_and_trust_(25-30%)-readme.md

 # Module 3: Understand Security, Privacy, Compliance and Trust (25-30%)

+In this module, you learn about security, privacy, compliance, and trust with Microsoft Azure

 ## Lab Contents:

 1. Login to azure portal using credentials given in your environment detail page.